AmanNegi/Hides/README.md

 </div>

-A simple design created using React and TailwindCSS.
-This design was created as practice while I was learning and exploring different ways to design in web development.
+A simple application created using React and TailwindCSS.
+This app was created as practice while I was learning and exploring different ways to design in web development.

 ## Installation